 - The standalone deriving declaration does not need to be in the same module as the data type declaration.
-(But be aware of the dangers of orphan instances (Orphan modules and instance declarations (page 162)). - You must supply an explicit context (in the example the context is (Eq a)), exactly as you would in an ordinary instance declaration.
-(In contrast, in a deriving clause attached to a data type declaration, the context is inferred.) - Unlike a deriving declaration attached to a data declaration, the instance can be more specific than the data type (assuming you also use FlexibleInstances (page 320), Relaxed rules for instance contexts (page 321)).
-Consider for example
+(But be aware of the dangers of orphan instances (Orphan modules and instance declarations (page 176)). - In most cases, you must supply an explicit context (in the example the context is (Eq a)), exactly as you would in an ordinary instance declaration.
+(In contrast, in a deriving clause attached to a data type declaration, the context is inferred.)